arangodb/arangodb/API-Changes-3.0.md

  9. <collection>.exists now throws an error if there is a revision conflict

+10. replacing an edge in an edge collection now requires the specification of both the `_from` and `_to` attributes.
+In 2.8 it was not required to specify `_from` and `_to` when replacing an edge.

+11. /_api/collection/figures will not return the following result attributes:
+    - shapefiles.count
+    - shapes.fileSize
+    - shapes.count
+    - shapes.size
+    - attributes.count
+    - attributes.size

+12. the `checksum` attribute returned by GET /_api/collection/<collection>/figures now is returned as a string value.
+It was returned as a number value in previous versions.
+Additionally the checksum calculation algorithm was changed in 3.0, so 3.0 will create different checksums than previous versions for the same data.

 ### New capabilities:

  1. Babies for document queries.